New Music Download

 New Music Download was a fortnightly podcast presented by Tom Ravenscroft for Channel 4 Radio.
 It ran between January and June 2008, replacing the Slashmusic podcast that ran from August 2006 to June 2007.
 It was produced by Hermeet Chadhar.

+Hermeet Chadhar formerly produced a Radio 1 show for Tom Ravenscroft's father John Peel.
+New Music Download is a relaunch of Ravenctoft father's show Slashmusic.

 Music

 Sessions

 The following sessions were recorded for the programme: